princesskczsuatin/FINAL-PROJECT-Java-Portfolio/DCIT50-Java-Portfolio/Laboratory-1/README.md

 # Laboratory Activity #1 – Java Programming Review

-This laboratory activity focuses on reviewing fundamental Java programming concepts through the development of a console-based Campus Library Book Management System.
-The program simulates a basic library environment where book records are managed using arrays and controlled through user input.
-The system allows the user to add book titles, update the status of each book, display all registered books, and generate a summary report of available and borrowed books.
-Input validation is implemented to ensure program stability and correct user interaction.
+Through the creation of a console-based Campus Library Book Management System, this lab exercise focuses on covering basic Java programming ideas.
+The application mimics a simple library setting in which user input controls and arrays are used to handle book records.
+The user may view all registered books, add book titles, update each book's status, and create a summary report of the books that are available and borrowed.
+To guarantee software stability and proper user engagement, input validation is used.

 The following Java concepts are applied in this activity:
 - Arrays for data storage